victorbillaud/efrei-devops-project/README.md

 17. Run the `jenkins-docker-slave-setup.sh` script with your Jenkins username and API token as arguments, like this: `./jenkins-docker-slave-setup.sh <username> <token>`.
 Replace `<username>` and `<token>` with your actual Jenkins username and API token.

 After completing these steps, your Jenkins instance should be set up and ready to use.

+### Discord notifier

+If you want to follow build steps, you can join this (discord)[https://discord.gg/qRe9wNXQm], or copy this link `https://discord.gg/qRe9wNXQm`